 EN-CODEC comprises two resources: 1) generalized annotations, such as the BMR model and merged networks and hierarchies for pan-cancer studies; and 2) cancer-specific annotations from pairing the top-tier cell lines to particular cancer types.
 We did realize that the representative tumor and normal cell types and their pairings used here are rough in nature.
 However, some pairings have already been widely used in other literatures.
 In addition, cancer is a heterogeneous disease that even the tumor cells from one patient usually show distinct molecular, morphological, and genetic profiles \cite{24048065}.
 It is difficult to obtain a "perfect" match even from data of real tumor and normal tissues.

 This study underscores the value of large-scale data integration, and we note that expanding the scale of these approaches is straightforward.
-We also anticipate that an additional step may entail carrying out many of the ENCODE assays on specific tissues and tumor samples.
 For example, a larger number of genomic features from matched cell types could result in better BMR estimation; more advanced functional characterization assays may generate compact and accurate annotation sets with larger statistical power in burden analyses; and more ChIP-seq/eCLIP experiments would provide more detailed regulatory networks to understand regulatory alterations during cancer progression.
 In addition, larger cohorts of expression and mutation profiles from many cancer types may be used to discover novel key features in cancer genomes.
-We demonstrate that such a framework is technically feasible and provides further opportunities for the future.
+We also anticipate that an additional step may entail carrying out many of the ENCODE assays on specific tissues and tumor samples.
+We demonstrate that such an integrative framework is technically feasible and provides further opportunities for the future.

 Figure Legend